 The moral of the story here is simple; if you have something big to say, press releases still stand as one of the prime conduits for getting this statement out to the masses.
 This sentiment holds especially true if you aim to interact with more formal customers and larger organizations as your primary audience.

-From here, the HubSpot Blog’s Hannah Fleishman points out that an eye-catching headline can do wonders for your fortunes with readers – and search engines.
+Your average person has an attention span of eight seconds, actually lower than it was a few decades ago.
+How do you beat this issue?
+The HubSpot Blog’s Hannah Fleishman points out that an eye-catching headline can do wonders for your fortunes with readers – and search engines.
 Fleishman’s anatomy of a powerful press release headline looks a little something like this:

 - Strong use of action verbs.

 - Clear, understandable language.

 - Short, sweet, and to the point.

 So, for example, “Company Opens Up New Copper Smelting Plant Servicing Lower Ontario” is a pretty weak headline.
 However, “New Ontario Copper Smelting Plant Promises To Bring Jobs” is better structured and has a secondary hook.

 As you’ll soon see, being brief and focused is a recurring theme with the modern take on press releases.
 However, this mindset all starts with the headline, so it’s imperative that you maximize this portion of the process and capture the attention of the person on the other side of the screen.

 Struggling to figure out the best way to extract a powerful headline from your press release content?
 Perhaps you want to see how to put this in action with a press release sample?
 Keep track of the latest advice by following our newsletter.